Exhibitions, lectures and demonstrations were all in evidence on the first day of proceedings

 Taking place throughout this week at the Marriott Downtown Hotel in Indianapolis, the convention is happening alongside the VSA’s 25th biennial International Violin Making Competition, which attracts instruments by luthiers from all over the world.
 To put it into numbers: this year 39 presenters are giving talks and presentations, while another 12 will give demonstrations of various parts of the instrument-making process.

 The ‘New Instrument Exhibit’ brings together work by more than 80 makers – double the number from last year.
-At the Competition, over 600 instruments are being examined by more than 40 judges (21 luthiers and archetiers assessing their ‘artisanship’, and the same number of players gauging their tone quality).
+At the Competition, over 600 instruments and bows are being examined by more than 40 judges (21 luthiers and archetiers assessing their ‘artisanship’, and the same number of players gauging their tone quality).

 There are also two separate exhibitions of old instruments, the ‘Rare Instrument Exhibit’ hosting works by members of the Amati family, while the other is filled with dozens of instruments from the Vogtland region of eastern Germany.